Measurement of the Z boson differential production cross section using its invisible decay mode (Z $\to$ $\nu\bar{\nu}$) in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Combination of cross section measurements using charged leptons and neutrinos

 \section{Combination of cross section measurements using charged leptons and neutrinos}

 Measurements of differential \PZ boson production cross section have also been performed with \PZ bosons decaying to dielectrons or dimuons~\cite{CMS_Z_13TeV}, and these are combined with our new measurements to improve the precision at large $\zpt$.
-In both analyses, the signal samples are generated with \MGvATNLO implemented with the NLO EW corrections applied.
+In both analyses, the signal samples are generated with \MGvATNLO implemented with the NLO EW corrections applied~\cite{Lindert:2017olm}.

 While the analysis selection is identical, the fiducial region of the charged-lepton case is modified compared to Ref.~\cite{CMS_Z_13TeV}, to match the definition in Section~\ref{sec:cross_section}.
 Specifically, the requirement on the dilepton mass to lie within 15\GeV of the \PZ boson mass is kept to reduce the photon propagator contribution, but no requirements on the generator-level $\pt^\ell$ and $\eta^\ell$ are applied.
-The removal of the fiducial requirements on lepton kinematics introduces a small, $\approx$2\%, theoretical extrapolation uncertainty from PDF and QCD-scale changes in the $\PZ \to \ell\ell$ channel because the reconstruction-level selection requires $\pt^\ell>25\GeV$ and $\abs{\eta^\ell}<2.4$.
+The removal of the fiducial requirements on kinematic observables of the leptons is studied in simulation and introduces a small, $\approx$2\%, theoretical extrapolation uncertainty from PDF and QCD-scale changes in the $\PZ \to \ell\ell$ channel because the reconstruction-level selection requires $\pt^\ell>25\GeV$ and $\abs{\eta^\ell}<2.4$.

 The leading systematic uncertainties between the two analyses are rather different.
-For the final state with neutrinos, the jet and $\ptmiss$ momentum scales uncertainties are dominant, whereas for the charged-lepton final states they originate from lepton identification.
-These sources are kept uncorrelated between the two analyses.
+For the final state with neutrinos, the jet and $\ptmiss$ momentum scales uncertainties are dominant, whereas for the charged-lepton final states they originate from lepton identification~\cite{CMS_Z_13TeV}.
+Both the jet and $\ptmiss$ momentum scales uncertainties and the uncertainties on the lepton identification are kept uncorrelated between the two analyses.
 The only correlated uncertainty is the integrated luminosity.

 The signal cross section is extracted through a simultaneous binned maximum-likelihood fit to the signal and background $\ptmiss$ spectra in the SR and CRs of the neutrino channel, as described in Section~\ref{sec:cross_section}, and to the $\pt^{\ell\ell}$ spectra in the SRs of the charged lepton channel.
 The individual analyses and the combined differential cross sections are summarized in Table~\ref{tab:xs_zxxpt}.